 2022 FSCJ Author Series

-The annual Florida State College at Jacksonville Author Series engages students in a learning community around a published memoir and social issues that promote academic discourse in higher education and create permanent and positive impact within the College and community.
+The annual FSCJ Author Series engages students in a learning community around a published memoir and social issues that promote academic discourse in higher education and create permanent and positive impact within the College and community.
 FSCJ students attend events throughout the academic year relevant to the memoir.
 The author visits in March, speaking at free College events that are open to the public and are held in March.